darellduma/-WordPress-Plugin-Google-reCAPTCHA-Response-Validator/README.md

 ## Before You Use

+This plugin is on early beta phase.
+Do not use this on your live site.

 This plugin is recommended for WordPress developers who wants to validate Google reCAPTCHA response from the front end.

 ## How To Use